philliperod/notes/projectmanagement/tpm_glossary.md

 **Pain Point**: A pain point is a problem that prospective customers or users are experiencing.
 Pain point identification is helpful to generate targeted solutions.

 **Product Roadmap**: High-level summary of a product's vision and direction over time.

+**Refactor**: A restructuring of the existing computer code.
+There are a variety of reasons for a code refactor.
+Often, refactors are advantageous because they accelerate product development or reduce vulnerabilities.

 **ROI**: return on investment.